 Chen and her colleagues found that those who spoke up to challenge the consensus did so by re-framing the decision.
 Rather than simply approaching the decision with a "business frame" (i.e. "How much will this cost?" or "How much do we stand to profit from this decision?”), they focused primarily on the harm done to people.
 Chen and her colleagues also found that ethical champions could be effective when they focused on the business case for doing the right thing—for example by pointing out the threat of lawsuits, boycotts, or damage to the company's reputation or brand.
 But focusing only on the business case for doing the right thing had a weaker, more short-term effect than when ethical champions spoke directly about ethical concerns.

 Chen and colleagues found that the type of emotion we display as ethical champions influences how we are seen by others.
 They found that anger tended to backfire by making the ethical champion seem less likable and more threatening.
 Those who expressed sympathy, however, didn't face the same consequences.
-While emotion may be inevitable and natural in the process of speaking up, it can also take on destructive forms.
+While anger can be helpful and natural in the process of speaking up, it can also take on destructive forms.
 Martin Luther King, Jr., set a powerful example in this regard.
 He was well acquainted with anger, and he also had "a kind of genius for turning it into positive action."

 3. Be an ethics champion—or assign one.